takelwerk/takelage-dev/README.md

-Accordingly, the takelage command line tool `tau` from the [ruby gem takelage](https://github.com/geospin-takelage/takelage-cli) dropped the `--privileged` flag starting from version 0.27 which is part of takelage 0.31.
+Accordingly, the takelage command line tool `tau` from the [ruby gem takelage](https://github.com/geospin-takelage/takelage-cli) from version 0.27 which is part of takelage 0.31 dropped the `--privileged` flag.

 The docker run command is stored in the `cmd_docker_container_create` setting which can be inspected with `tau self config default`.